 These MRI scans may well be the two most powerful motivations for heart patients to step away from the Tim Hortons maple dips that I have ever personally witnessed.

-They are from an August 2004 National Geographic feature all about body fat.
-The woman on the left is 5’6″ tall, weighs 250 pounds, and has a Body Mass Index* (BMI) of 40.3 (thus qualifying for a morbidly obese designation) while the other woman is 5’5″ tall, weighs 120 pounds, and has a BMI of 20 (a healthy BMI is between 18.5 and 24.9).
+They are from a National Geographic feature all about body fat.
+The woman on the left is 5’6″ tall, weighs 250 pounds, and has a Body Mass Index (BMI)* of 40.3 (thus qualifying for a morbidly obese designation) while the other woman is 5’5″ tall, weighs 120 pounds, and has a BMI of 20 (a healthy BMI is between 18.5 and 24.9).

 Please note how the ankles of the woman on the left are now tortuously deformed due to the equivalent weight of one entire extra person she’s been carrying around.